 At the end of August 2012, Tim Matsui was awarded the first ever Women's Initiative grant by the Alexia Foundation.
 Below is his proposal and the proposal images he presented.
 The images will be replaced with Matsui's final project once it has been submitted.
+The trailer is for the soon to be realeased feature length documentary Tim has produced with MediaStorm with the support of The Alexia Foundation.

 There is a new name on the streets: Domestic Minor Sex Trafficking.
 This sub-class of prostitution is distilled down to children sold for sex in the United States.
 In separating children from adults, Domestic Minor Sex Trafficking (DMST) avoids much of the controversy of adult prostitution; that there is freedom of choice or that it is exploitation.
 Many agree that children should not be sold for sex, and the U.S. is finally realizing this is a home issue.